Arkansas vs. UAPB NCAA Football Odds, Plays and Insights | October 23, 2021

 - UAPB has two wins against the spread in six games this year.

-- UAPB's games this year have hit the over on two of five set point totals (40%).
+- UAPB's games this year have gone over the total in two out of five opportunities (40%).

-- When UAPB records more than 26.4 points, it is 1-0 against the spread and 1-1 overall.
+- When UAPB puts up more than 26.4 points, it is 1-0 against the spread and 1-1 overall.

-- The Golden Lions have turned the ball over zero times, seven fewer times than the Razorbacks have forced turnovers (7).
+- The Golden Lions have zero giveaways this season, while the Razorbacks have seven takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.